openfaas/faas/CONTRIBUTING.md

 * What kind of support can I expect for free?

     If you are using one of the Open Source projects within the openfaas or openfaas-incubator repository, then help is offered on a good-will basis by volunteers.
-You can also request help from employees of OpenFaaS Ltd who host the OpenFaaS projects.
+Support customers can request help from [employees of OpenFaaS Ltd](https://openfaas.com/support/).

     Please be respectful of volunteer time, it is often limited to evenings and weekends.
 The person you are requesting help from may not reside in your timezone.